mishushakov/dialogflow-web/README.md

 - Contains Search Engine Optimisation
 - Based on VueJS with Webpack & Live Reload

-## Requirments
+## Requirements
 - NodeJS
 - NPM or Yarn
-- Basic knowledge in ES6
+- Basic knowledge in ES6(JavaScript)
 - Dialogflow API Key ([You can get it here](https://dialogflow.com))

 ## What is supported
 - Basic reply
 - Cards
+- Carousel Cards
 - Lists
 - Suggestions Chips
 - Link chips
-- WebSpeech API for voice input(BETA)
+- WebSpeech API for voice input
-- Carousel Cards

-## What will be supported very soon
+## What will be supported soon
 - Custom inputs and elements using custom payload
 - More animations and visual feedback
 - Widget mode, where you can add this app as an popup for your website